-Option Description databaseType Selects the database type-supported options are mysql sqlserver Oracle builtin databaseName The name of your alternate database-this is not the host name, but the name the DBA gave the database object. hostName The host name where your database is running ignorePasskeyMismatch <boolean -="" 0 1 true false="" flag=""> - If the server is started with a different passkey, ignore the mismatch if "true".
-Note: This action discards all saved passwords.</boolean> ignoreServerMismatch <boolean -="" 0 1 true false="" flag=""> - If the server is started on a different host than where the server previously started, ignore the mismatch if "true".</boolean> port The port number used by the database Server-if omitted, port 1433 is used preserveSessions <boolean -="" 0 1 true false="" flag=""> - If ignoring a server mismatch, default behavior invalidates all sessions.
+Option Description databaseType The database type.
+The supported options are mysql sqlserver Oracle builtin. databaseName The name of your alternate database.
+This is the name the DBA gave the database object, not the host name. hostName The host name where your database is running. ignorePasskeyMismatch <boolean -="" 0 1 true false="" flag=""> If the server is started with a different passkey, ignore the mismatch if "true".</boolean> Note: This action discards all saved passwords. ignoreServerMismatch <boolean -="" 0 1 true false="" flag=""> If the server is started on a different host than where the server previously started, ignore the mismatch if "true".</boolean> port The port number used by the database server.
+If this is omitted, port 1433 is used. preserveSessions <boolean -="" 0 1 true false="" flag=""> If ignoring a server mismatch, default behavior invalidates all sessions.
 Setting this flag to "true" saves all sessions, allowing the server to reconnect to running jobs.
-This option is used in combination with ignoreServerMismatch.</boolean> userName The user name to use when connecting to the database-For MS SQL Server, see the information on the next page regarding support for SQL Server Authentication and Windows Authentication. password The password to use to connect to the database-For MS SQL Server, see the information on the next page regarding support for SQL Server Authentication and Windows Authentication. customDatabaseDialect Internal option - use only at the request of Electric Cloud support customDatabaseDriver Internal option - use only at the request of Electric Cloud support customDatabaseUrl Internal option - use only at the request of Electric Cloud support
+This option is used in combination with ignoreServerMismatch.</boolean> userName The user name to use when connecting to the database.
+For MS SQL Server, see the information on the next page regarding support for SQL Server Authentication and Windows Authentication. password The password to use to connect to the database.
+For MS SQL Server, see the information on the next page regarding support for SQL Server Authentication and Windows Authentication. customDatabaseDialect Internal option-use only at the request of Electric Cloud support.

+Option Description customDatabaseDriver Internal option-use only at the request of Electric Cloud support. customDatabaseUrl Internal option-use only at the request of Electric Cloud support.